Daily life

 Coupang is Korea's largest e-commerce platform, famous for Rocket Delivery (next-day or same-day shipping).
 It is listed on the NYSE (CPNG) and competes with Naver Shopping as a purchase destination rather than a price comparison tool.

-Karrot (당근, Daangn Market) is a peer-to-peer local classifieds app with 15 million monthly active users.
+Karrot (당근, Daangn Market) is a peer-to-peer local classifieds app with approximately 20 million monthly active users in Korea (2024-2025).
 Koreans use it to buy and sell secondhand goods in their neighborhood.
 Foreign residents use it too, particularly for furniture when setting up an apartment.

-T Map is SK Telecom's navigation app with 14.4 million monthly active users.
+T Map is SK Telecom's navigation app with over 13 million monthly active users.
 Strong for driving navigation and a genuine alternative to Naver Maps for people who drive regularly.

 Baemin (배달의민족) and Coupang Eats dominate food delivery.
 Neither is owned by Naver or Kakao.
 Baemin is owned by Delivery Hero.